DataDog/hiring-engineers/answers.md

 ## Level 2 - Visualizing your Data

 **Bonus question: What is the difference between a timeboard and a screenboard?**
+Timeboards are for troubleshooting and correlations by viewing all graphs in the same time scope.The graphs are shown in a grid.
+Individual graphs can be shared on their own.

+Screenboards are customizable and flexible with drag and drop widgets that can be scoped to their own custom timeframes.
+All graphs on the board can be shared  at once as a live, read-only version.

 **Since your database integration is reporting now, clone your database integration dashboard and add additional database metrics to it as well as your `test.support.random` metric from the custom Agent check.**